 "I have to live, Vic.
 I have to live."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Lovinia AlmsWrite a Review